warehouse-13/cosmic/build-docs/docs/shopping-list.md

 	as you aqcuire more boards.
 - A way to flash microSD cards.
 If your PC/laptop does not have an SD port, you can get tiny [USB card reader][sd-reader] which works very well.
-- A monitor and cable.
-Just one of these are necessary as after setup we won't need them.
-Note the Model 4B takes a Micro-HDMI: I got an [adapter][hdmi-adapter] to use with one of my HDMI-to-HDMI cables.
-- USB keyboard and mouse.
-Again, just need the one for initial setup.
-Wireless ones could also work but I have not tried.

 ### Upgrades
 - I did start off with a [PoE hat][poe] per board, but one of them had the worst coil